 Some no no’s regarding feet include; moving things, raising them above the head, pointing your toes at somebody or purposely showing the soles of your feet.
 Don’t even think about casually putting your feet up on a chair.
 It’s seen as disrespectful amongst Thais and generally rude.
 However, being a Farang (westerner) you’ll probably get away with performing one of these sacred acts!
 Thai people are generally aware that you are not aware and quite understanding of the ‘Farang Ting Tong’ (silly westerner).

 A fine example of my cultural sensitivity failing occurred in swimming pool with friends on Koh Chang .
 For reason’s I don't remember the subject was about feet, and I, without remembering our Thai friend was in the swimming pool, casually pulled my own out of the water, swung them around and proudly presented them saying, ‘Look, one of mine’s bigger than the other’.
 I soon realised my error as look of horror came over Rungwit who was at eye level and suddenly face to face with my feet.

 A feeling of dread came over me as I noticed how shocked and disgusted he was, showing a strange emotion I’d never seen before.
 He quickly swam backwards to get away from my bases!
 Not the most comfortable situation I've ever been in.
 Naturally I apologised sincerely and Rungwit, much to my relief, seemed OK about the whole situation.
 He eventually (maybe begrudgingly) laughed it off over a few Chang’s later that night, and as you can imagine I was the centre of jokes for quite some time afterwards.
 Needless to say I had learned the hard way.
 Not the first time of my cultural mishaps in Thailand!

-Thanks for stopping by!
-If your especially interested in Thailand and you may like to take a look at these hubs.
+Thanks for stopping by.
+If your especially interested in Thailand and you may like to take a look at some of my other hubs.